 When planning a wedding, watch the paper for auctions of floral shops, bridal shops, etc. My daughter and I did this and found a florist who's business was being auctioned off.

 If you are planning to have a Christmas church wedding then this tip may help save you some money and time on decorations.
 Most churches decorate for the holidays and it is quite beautiful.
-So plan your wedding during the time that they have their decorations up for the holidays.

 Save money by having your wedding between November and April.
 As it's considered 'off season'.
 All wedding related services are less busy.
 Ask for 'off season' discounts.